+91-9999881426 contact@lalitmalik.com 10:00am - 03:00pm

 • Stanford Type B Aortic Dissection: This type of tear begins farther down the aorta (descending aorta beyond the arch), and farther from the heart.
 Like the type A dissection, this usually extends from the descending aorta into the abdominal segment (abdominal aorta), but doesn’t involve the first part of the aorta in the front of the chest.
 Surgery may or may not be needed immediately, depending on exactly where the dissection is located and if it is or isn’t cutting off blood flow to your organs.
 These operations usually can be performed with a stent-graft device inserted into the aorta.

-Another classification system (DeBakey Classification) defines dissection by three types.
+• Another classification system (DeBakey Classification) defines dissection by three types.
 Type 1 originates in the ascending aorta and extends through the downstream aorta.
 Type 2 originates and is limited to the ascending aorta (both would be considered Stanford Type A).
 Type 3 originates in the descending aorta and extends downward (similar to Type B).

-Signs and Symptoms of Aortic Dissection
+Signs And Symptoms Of Aortic Dissection

 The most common characteristic of aortic dissection is its abrupt start.
 It can happen at any time, while doing anything, at rest or when you’re sleeping.